| |

 Sleeps 5

-Features include: Garden Open Fire or Woodburning Stove Close to a Pub
+Features include: Short breaks Pets allowed Internet or WiFI Access Detached Garden Hot Tub Open Fire or Woodburning Stove

 |